Frascati - Cattedrale di San Pietro

 Monument to King Charles III

 When the body of King Charles III was transferred to the Basilica di San Pietro, his praecordia were left here in a lead urn placed beneath the floor; the word "PRAECORDIA" inscribed in the marble floor marks the spot immediately below the funerary monument.
-On the urn (not visible) there is an Italian inscription written by the Abbate Felice:
+On the urn containing the praecordia (not visible) there is an Italian inscription written by the Abbate Felice:

 DI CARLO IL FREDDO CUORE,